Who's Your Daddy (Friday Night Lights): Plot

 During a Panthers party hosted by Matt (Zach Gilford), Voodoo (Aldis Hodge) gets into a conflict with Smash (Gaius Charles) when he changes the party's music.
 Smash threatens with violence, but Voodoo simply walks away.
 During this, people vandalize the Panthers' field house.

-Eric (Kyle Chandler) deduces that their longtime rivals, Arnett Meade, was responsible for the damage, but tells the team that they will not seek retaliation.
-Even though Voodoo arrives late to training and the team does not like him, he excels at his athletic skills, impressing Eric and Buddy (Brad Leland).
-Eric is also skeptical of Matt's prospects, as he continues being distracted during practice.
-That night, Matt finds that Lorraine (Louanne Stephens) has wandered into a neighbor's house, leading to her arrest and forcing him to pick her up.
+Eric (Kyle Chandler) deduces that their longtime rivals, Arnett Meade, was responsible for the damage, but warns the team not to seek retaliation.
+Even though Voodoo arrives late to practice and the team does not like him, he excels athletically, impressing Eric and Buddy (Brad Leland).
+Matt struggles during practice.
+That night, Matt finds that Lorraine (Louanne Stephens) has wandered into a neighbor's house, leading to her arrest.
 Lyla (Minka Kelly) tells Tim (Taylor Kitsch) that their kiss was a mistake and asks to move forward with their respective lives, which Tim agrees.

-Jason (Scott Porter) starts physical therapy at the rehabilitation facility, but he is resistant to the treatments.
-He is also annoyed by his roommate, an athlete in a wheelchair named Herc (Kevin Rankin).
+Jason (Scott Porter) starts physical therapy at the rehabilitation facility, but he is resistant to treatment and is annoyed by his roommate, an athlete in a wheelchair named Herc (Kevin Rankin).
 At a party hosted by the Taylors, a brick is thrown through the window with the words "Die Panther Pigs".
-That night, Matt joins Tim, Smash and other players in vandalizing the car belonging to Arnett Meade's quarterback, and is seen by the player before fleeing.
-As they were not identified, Eric punishes the whole team for their actions.
-Later, Matt is confronted by Arnett Meade players at his job, and is brutally beaten.
+Matt joins Tim, Smash and other players in vandalizing a car belonging to Arnett Meade's quarterback.
+The next day, Eric punishes the whole team for their actions, with none of the players confessing responsibility.
+Matt is confronted by Arnett Meade players at his job, and is brutally beaten.
 He calls Eric to help him leave the hospital, forcing Eric to take Matt alongside him to a dance recital by Julie (Aimee Teegarden).
-Matt admits to his role in vandalizing the car, but refuses to disclose the rest of the team.
+Matt admits to his role in vandalizing the car, but refuses to disclose who else was involved in the raid.

-At the dance recital, Eric apologizes to Tami (Connie Britton) for not taking seriously her job and determination.
-Eric notes Matt's conversation with Julie, and laments a possible relationship between them.
-Lyla is surprised at her bedroom by Tim, who states that he cannot stop thinking of her.
+At the dance recital, Eric apologizes to Tami (Connie Britton) for not understanding the difficulty of her job as a guidance counsellor, and appreciating her patience.
+Eric sees Matt conversing with Julie, and laments that he had accidentally encouraged him to ask her out.
+Lyla is surprised to find Tim in her bedroom, who states that he cannot stop thinking of her.
 Although confused, she gives in and they both share a kiss.